-String Quartet Smackdown IV: Call for Submissions
+String Quartet Smackdown V:

-Calling on composers and musicians worldwide!
+calling on composers & musicians worldwide!

 Round 1 (Round of 16): One minute of each piece is played

 Round 2 (Quarterfinals): Two minutes of each piece is played

 Round 3 (Semi-finals): Three minutes of each piece is played

 Round 4 (Finals): The entire four minute piece is played

 The audience in attendance determine the winners of each round!
 The winner of each round moves on in the tournament… and the final champion receives a grand prize of $1,500.